kasun-fernando/personal-webpage/_pages/publications.md

 ---
 Here is a list of completed research articles along with their their abstracts.
 Don't hesitate to write to me if you don't have access to the published articles.

-- <a href="otherfiles/EdgeManyAtoms.pdf"><em>An error term in the Central Limit Theorem for sums of discrete random variables.</em></a>     with Dmitry Dolgopyat, 42 pp (revisions submitted)
+- <a href="otherfiles/EdgeManyAtoms.pdf"><em>An error term in the Central Limit Theorem for sums of discrete random variables.</em></a><br>
+with Dmitry Dolgopyat, 42 pp (revisions submitted)<br>
 <font size = "3">We consider sums of independent identically distributed random variables those distributions have $d+1$ atoms.
-Such distributions never admit an Edgeworth expansion of order $d$ but we show that for almost all parameters the Edgeworth expansion of order $d-1$ is valid and the error of the order $d-1$ Edgeworth expansion is typically of order $n^{-d/2}$.</font><br>
+Such distributions never admit an Edgeworth expansion of order $d$ but we show that for almost all parameters the Edgeworth expansion of order $d-1$ is valid and the error of the order $d-1$ Edgeworth expansion is typically of order $n^{-d/2}$.</font>

 - <a href="https://arxiv.org/abs/2108.08461"><em>The Bootstrap for dynamical systems</em></a>
 <font size = "3">Despite their deterministic nature, dynamical systems often exhibit seemingly random behaviour.
 Consequently, a dynamical system is usually represented by a probabilistic model of which the unknown parameters must be estimated using statistical methods.
 When measuring the uncertainty of such parameter estimation, the bootstrap stands out as a simple but powerful technique.
 In this paper, we develop the bootstrap for dynamical systems and establish not only its consistency but also its second-order efficiency via a novel continuous Edgeworth expansion for dynamical systems.
 Moreover, we verify the theoretical results about the bootstrap using computer simulations.</font>